charlesrroberts/Free-Music-Archive-Analysis/index.md

 ##  Is there a correlation between track listens and track interest on the Free Music Archive?

-I want to know if there is a correlation between listens and interest between FMA artists.
+I want to know if there is a correlation between listens and interest for FMA artists.
 For my analysis I measured the correlation between FMA artists' track listens and track interest counts.
 It should be noted that for this analysis normalizing the data did not alter the results.

 ![Image](docs/assets/fma/Dashboard 9.png)

 The above scatter plot shows the correlation between track listens and track interest for each artist.
-The plot shows us that there is a strong correlation between listens and interest for artists that have under 1 million track listens and interest counts.
+The plot shows us that there is a correlation between listens and interest for artists that have under 1 million track listens and interest counts.
 As the counts gets larger most artists exist around the trend line.
-The most popular artists sit above the trend line with larger track interest counts than track listens.
+The popular artists sit above the trend line with larger track interest counts than track listens.
 Overall, there is a correlation between listens and interest for the majority of artists on the FMA because as track listen counts increase so does the track interest count.

-I want to know if there is a correlation between listens and interest for each song by the most popular artists on the FMA.
+I want to know if there is a correlation between listens and interest for each song by the popular artists on the FMA.
 For my analysis I measured the correlation between FMA artists' track listens and track interest counts for each song.

 ![Image](docs/assets/fma/Dashboard 10.png)

 The above scatter plots show the correlation between track listens and track interest for _Podington Bear, Chris Zabriskie, Jahzzar_ and _Kevin Macleod_.
-It is interesting to note that there is a strong correlation between listens and interest for _Chris Zabriskie’s_ songs distributed along the trend line.
+It is interesting to note that there is a strong correlation between listens and interest for _Chris Zabriskie’s_ songs which are distributed along the trend line.

 ## Where are the popular Free Music Archive artists geographically located?

-I want to know where the popular artists on the FMA are located around the world.
+I want to know where the popular artists on the FMA are geographically located.
 For my analysis I used latitude and longitude coordinates to position all the artists on a map.
 I used a size label to represent track listens in order to differentiate the popular artists.

 ![Image](docs/assets/fma/Dashboard 11.png)

-The above symbol map shows that most of the FMA artists are located in the United States and Western Europe.
-It should be noted that I can not account for artists having a location listed that is different than their listed longitude and latitude.
+The above symbol map shows that the majority of the FMA artists are located in the United States and Western Europe.
+It should be noted that I can not account for artists having a city, state/province or country location listed that is different than their listed longitude and latitude.
 Also, I cannot account for some artists who have longitude and latitude coordinates that position them in the middle of the ocean.
 I am not sure how this information is acquired and I decided to not alter this data in the cleaning process.

 ![Image](docs/assets/fma/Dashboard 12.png)